nucleic/kiwi/docs/source/basis/basic_systems.rst

 a better way: edit variables.

 Edit variables are variables for which you can suggest values.
-Edit variable have a strength whcih can be at most strong (the value of a edit variable can never be required).
+Edit variable have a strength which can be at most strong (the value of a edit variable can never be required).

 For the sake of our example we will make "xm" editable: